Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 High-quality flake food will be alright too.

-On some occasions, people report they would eat carnivore pellets as well.
+On some occasions, people report their Rubber Lips would eat carnivore pellets as well.

 With good care, the RL plecos will live up to 12 years.